SECTION 2: International Student Information

 • The International Office will inform you when these events are due to take place.
 We will use your University email address to do this, so please check it regularly.

-• If you fail to attend the check point event by the deadline stated in the email, we will undertake an investigation into your attendance.
+• If you fail to attend the check point event by the deadline stated in the email, we will undertake an investigation into your attendance and your account may be blocked.

 • Attendance online is also monitored but you do not need to take any action to register your engagement.